khmelnitskiianton/HashTable/README.md

 **Analysing Profilier**: (Size=6007, Hash: Elf Hash)

-I dont optimize functions like `InsertData` and `Dtor/Ctor` because they are single and use specific functions to work with files.
+I don't optimize functions like `InsertData` and `Dtor/Ctor` because they are single and use specific functions to work with files.

 That's why most weak points are `HT_Find()`, `DLL_Find()`, `DLL_Compare()`, `ElfHash`, `strcmp()`,

 I check time of running stress test with `__rdtsc()`

-First time of stress test - 1068867215 ticks.
+First time of stress test - 1068867215 ticks

 ### Optimization

 1. **Inline Optimization:**

-> Percantages in Perf aren't fixed, because it depends of processors working.
+> Ticks aren't fixed because cpu frequency isn't constant.
 That's why I have deviation $\pm 2\%$

 First I decide to make search functions inline because this functions are called everytime but its body small, thats why it waste time only on calling.
 So I put this functions in headers and use `inline __attribute__((always_inline))`